 · Eye-spy books are especially good for nature walks or longer trips

-Jo Ebisujima is a no nonsense organizer and child wrangling expert extraordinaire, who believes that a child’s number one teacher is their parent and that its a parents job to help their child fall in love with learning.
+About: Jo Ebisujima is a no-nonsense organizer and child-wrangling expert extraordinaire, who believes that a child’s number one teacher is their parent and that it's a parent's job to help their child fall in love with learning.

-She is the best selling author of Montessori Inspired Activities For Pre-schoolers and is also the founder of My Organized Chaos; where she helps busy mamas organized their home, kids and themselves so they have quality time to do the things that they love.
+She is the best-selling author of Montessori Inspired Activities For Pre-schoolers and is also the founder of My Organized Chaos where she helps busy mamas organize their homes, kids and themselves so they have quality time to do the things that they love.

-She understands how difficult it is to squeeze everything into the day and has an uncanny knack of showing you how to break things down into bite sized chunks plus how to set up systems to make your life run smoother.
+She understands how difficult it is to squeeze everything into the day and has an uncanny knack for showing you how to break things down into bite-sized chunks plus how to set up systems to make your life run smoother.

 Get started today with Jo’s free playbook: What Macgyver would do if he had kids.
-Organizing tips and tricks, parenting help and fun ideas!
-Then find Jo on Twitter and Pinterest.
+Organizing tips and tricks, parenting help, and fun ideas!
+Then find Jo on Pinterest.